 2 tablespoons water

 1/4 cup tomato puree (or 2 tablespoons of tomato paste)

 - Defrost the phyllo pastry as per the package instructions.

-- Grate the paneer and set aside in a covered bowl.
+- Grate the paneer and set it aside in a covered bowl.

-- Chop the onion, chilli, and garlic.
+- Chop the onion, chili, and garlic.
 Grate the ginger.

 - In a medium sized pan, heat the 2 tablespoons of oil.

 - Once the oil is heated, put the cumin seeds in and let them pop.

 - Add the onion, chili, garlic, and ginger to the pan and let them cook for about 5 mins – stir to avoid burning.